Skip to content

 Import duties are the single most common cost that sellers leave out of their initial budget.

 Step 1: Identify your HS code.
 Every product imported into the US is classified under a Harmonized System code.
 This code determines your base duty rate.
 Your supplier or customs broker can help you find the correct classification.
+Since the $800 de minimis exemption was eliminated, this is no longer optional on small shipments either — every commercial shipment now requires a formal entry with a 10-digit HTS classification, regardless of value.

 Step 2: Calculate your base duty rate.
 Rates vary by product category.